matias-ceau/scripts/docs/scripts/dmenu_run_scripts.py.md

 ---

-A script to run commands using rofi and choices from an xonsh script.
+A script to select and run scripts using rofi, inspired by dmenu_run.

 ---